Developer Guide

 A core feature of TutorRec is the ability to add appointments to a contact.

-Appointments are added with the field (/ap
+Appointments are added with the field (/ap) when doing an add or edit command, for instance:

 -

-will add a person with the name “John Doe” and an appointment on Monday from 12:00 to 13:00 to the contact list.
+add n/John Doe /ap 12:00-13:00 MONwill add a person with the name “John Doe” and an appointment on Monday from 12:00 to 13:00 to the contact list.

-The following diagram describes the process of adding a valid Person appointment with the add
+The following diagram describes the process of adding a valid Person appointment with the add command:

-The appointments, after being parsed, are stored in a list of appointments within Person
+The appointments, after being parsed, are stored in a list of appointments within Person.

-This is implemented as an AppointmentList
+This is implemented as an AppointmentList field.

 To prevent appointment overlap, we check both